NECOTIS/Adeli-Timbre-Hierarchical-Model/README.md

 This model is designed to extract representations of sounds that representative of musical timbre.

-The model uses a filterbank gaussian filters equally spaced on the ERB scale to split a signal into multiple channels.
+The model uses a  gaussian filterbank equally spaced on the ERB scale to split a signal into multiple channels.
 Lateral inhibition between neighbouring frequency bands removes redundant spectral information and "sharpens" the spectral profile.
 The second stage of model uses a second filterbank to extract the amplitude modulation in each channel and uses this information to produce a smooth temporal envelope as well as a time-varying profile of perceptual roughness.